 Teladoc reviews from BBB and Trustpilot

-Teladoc is not rated by the BBB but has a customer rating of 1.18 out of 5 stars based on 156 customer reviews.
+Teladoc has an A- rating with the BBB but is currently not accredited.
+It has 1.14 /5 stars.
 Most of the negative reviews on the BBB website are from customers who had technical difficulty using the app or who were frustrated that they did not receive a prescription after their appointment.
-Teladoc has 4.3/5 stars on Trustpilot.
+Teladoc has 4.8/5 stars on Trustpilot.

 How much does Teladoc cost?